Higher Reputation Score Boosts Auto Sales

 As a best practice, we recommend all businesses respond to 100 percent of negative reviews and, at least, 20 percent of positive reviews.

 Reputation.com conducted research on 1,800 dealerships of a top-three U.S. automotive manufacturer in the U.S. who had an average Reputation Score of under 300.
-We analyzed all sales transactions for these dealerships between October 2015 and March 2016, to correlate the impact of Reputation Score on unit sales volume.
+We analyzed all sales transactions for these dealerships between October 2015 and March 2016.
+This objective was to correlate the impact of Reputation Score on unit sales volume.

 For more information on how you can improve your online Reputation Score, please contact us at Reputation.com.